myADLM/ADLM-2025-Data-Challenge/OHSUpath/README.md

 rag_engine.py
 This file contains the core backend logic.
 Such as loads PDF documents, splits them into chunks, generates embeddings, etc.

+config.py
+This file stores default configuration values for developers to manage directly in the code.

+config.yaml
+This file stores configuration values in an editable file — especially useful when running on a virtual machine or in Docker.

 Current Progress:
 Initial Streamlit UI and RAG backend implemented